shspage/illustrator-scripts/readme.md

 //@include "lib/perlin-noise-simplex.js"
 ```

-This declaration on the first line of the script assumes "perlin-noise-simplex.js" is
+This directive on the first line in the script assumes "perlin-noise-simplex.js" is
 placed under "lib" folder under "Scripts" folder of Adobe Illlustrator.
+If you use the older version of Illustrator, you may need to modify this line.
+See inside "lib" folder for details.

 notches.jsx
 ======================